timwegner/Deep-Q-Navigation/README.md

 # Deep Q Navigation Project

-Solving a simulation task of collecting bananas using a DQN agent
+Solving a simulation task of collecting bananas using a DQN agent.

 ## Environment details
 The objective of the Unity simulation is to collect as many yellow bananas as possible while avoiding the blue bananas.